Skip to content

 3. The Basic Writing Order

-Stroke order really matters if you want to learn writing characters.
+Stroke order really matters if you want to learn to write characters.
 Using the wrong stroke order or direction would cause the ink to fall differently on the page.
 The Chinese stroke order system was designed to produce the most aesthetical, symmetrical, and balanced characters on a piece of paper.
 Furthermore, it was also designed to be efficient – creating the most strokes with the least amount of hand movement across the page.
 Here, I`ll quote the rules that Sara once wrote in the article Why Chinese Stroke Order is Important and How to Master it at DigMandarin to show you the proper stroke orders.

 Here are some tips on mastering stroke order.